 Introduction to cryptography

-Lectures are scheduled on Wednesdays from 14:00 in S8.
+Lectures will be on Wednesdays from 15:40 in S5.

 If you want to consult anything, please write an e-mail to firstname.lastname@example.org and we will discuss possibilities.

 Cryptographic primitives: symmetric and asymmetric ciphers, hash functions,

 Simple protocols: multi-party communication, signatures (symmetric and asymmetric)

 Designing an auction protocol: padding, nonces, sequence numbers, signatures, session IDs.

 Exercise: How to toss a coin over a phone call?

 |22.
 2.||No lecture today, but please watch recordings from 2020: part 1 (from 53:10 to 1:32:23), part 2 (from beginning to 45:42).
 Basic types of cryptographic attacks.
 Security level.
 Different kinds of "Birthday attacks".
 One-time pad and Vernam's cipher.
 Perfect security and its limits.
 Secret sharing and threshold schemes (construction with polynomials).|

 Block ciphers: trivial examples, an attempt to define security, ideal block ciphers.

 General constructions: iterated ciphers, substitution-permutation networks, Feistel networks.